lloydchang/client-side-canary-deployment/README.md

 ## Workflows

-The consolidated GitHub Actions workflow handles deployment, analytics, and canary adjustments:
+The project includes several GitHub Actions workflows that automate canary deployment processes:

-- **Canary Deployment & Analytics workflow**: A comprehensive workflow that:
+### Main Workflow: Canary Deployment & Analytics

+The consolidated workflow (`deploy-gh-pages.yml`) handles all aspects of canary deployment:

-  - Deploys the application and injects PostHog keys when triggered by pushes to main
+- **Deployment**: Triggered by pushes to main branch
+  - Builds the project with npm/Rollup
+  - Injects PostHog API keys from GitHub secrets
+  - Deploys to GitHub Pages

-  - Runs scheduled analytics every 6 hours to analyze canary deployment performance using `.github/scripts/analyze-canary.js`
+- **Analytics**: Runs every 6 hours by default
-  - Supports manual triggering for three operations:
+  - Uses `analyze-canary.js` to query PostHog data
+  - Compares error rates between stable and canary versions
+  - Creates detailed reports in GitHub Actions summaries
+  - Implements automatic rollback if error thresholds are exceeded

+- **Manual Operations**: Can be manually triggered for:
   - `deploy`: Deploy the latest code to GitHub Pages
   - `analyze`: Run analytics to evaluate canary performance
   - `adjust-canary`: Update the canary percentage for traffic allocation

-  - Provides detailed analytics reports in GitHub Actions summaries
-  - Implements automatic rollback capability when error thresholds are exceeded
+### Additional Workflows

+- **Evaluate Canary Metrics** (`evaluate-canary.yml`): Standalone evaluation workflow
+- **Canary Automation** (`canary-automation.yml`): Fully automated canary management

+For detailed information on workflows and scripts, see [docs/WORKFLOWS.md](./docs/WORKFLOWS.md).

 For more details on the analytics integration, see [docs/ANALYTICS.md](./docs/ANALYTICS.md).